Tempeh marinated in a savory peanut sauce and cooked to crispy, hearty perfection. Vegan, 7 ingredients, and great in salads, wraps, and bowls!

 - Mix together remaining ingredients.
 Add extra water as needed to thin the sauce for marinating.

 - Place tempeh in a container or zip lock bag and pour marinade over.
 Mix the tempeh around so all sides get coated in sauce.
-Marinate for 2-3 hours or overnight.
+Marinate for at least 30 minutes, the longer the better.

 - AIR FRYER: Air-fry at 350°F for 10-12 minutes until golden brown and crispy.